deepaksood619/deepaksood619.github.io/docs/cloud/aws/storage/amazon-s3.md

 ## Object Lifecycle Management

 To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their lifecycle.
-Alifecycle configurationis a set of rules that define actions that Amazon S3 applies to a group of objects.
+A lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.

 There are two types of actions: